This is a list of the more common complaints that Bullmastiffs may suffer from. As with any breed,

 MICROCHIPPING AND COUNCIL REGISTRATION:

-Records which is accredited by the Australian Veterinary Association.
-It is also important to register
+which is accredited by the Australian Veterinary Association.
+It is also important to register your puppy

-your puppy with your local council according to their local laws (most councils require puppies over the
+with your local council according to their local laws (most councils require puppies over the age of 12

-age of 12 weeks to be registered with them, but just check with your local council to be sure).
-Being
+weeks to be registered with them, but just check with your local council to be sure).
+Being responsible

-responsible in both of these areas, ensures that you have the best chance of keeping your Bullmastiff
+in both of these areas, ensures that you have the best chance of keeping your Bullmastiff safe and at

 neutered).
 Neutering can make dogs more stable and can prolong their life (bitches neutered at a